Tutorial: Connect VSTS account to Azure Active Directory (Azure AD)

 Ensure the following about the user performing the connection.
 This user:

-- Exists in the target Azure AD tenant as a guest or member.
+- Exists in the target Azure AD tenant as a member.

 - Is an owner of the VSTS account.